ucb-stat133/stat133-fall-2017/README.md

-Traditionally, teaching has been focused on the actual analysis part of a data set (e.g. description, hypothesis testing, modeling, validation) while leaving out the preparation steps, as well as the presentation and reporting of results.
+Traditionally, teaching has been focused on the actual analysis part of a data set (e.g. description, hypothesis testing, modeling, validation) while leaving out the data preparation steps, as well as the presentation and reporting of results.
 This is nuts.
 Typically, the most time consuming parts in the _DAC_ are the preparation of data (e.g. cleaning, reformatting, tidying), and the report and communication of results (e.g. images, tables, papers, presentations, reports, docs).